stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ![](/uploads/strategy-okrs-execution.jpg)

-As you know, not all strategy execution needs to be done through OKRs.  #stratapp has been designed with this real-world insight front of mind.
+Of course, as good as they are, not all of your strategy execution needs to be done through OKRs.  #stratapp has been designed with this real-world insight front of mind.

 That is, the 6 elements of collaboration power both your _strategy tree_ and your _OKRs_.

-Therefore, you can execute strategy in a way that best suits your business and each scenario.
+Therefore, you can execute strategy in a way that best suits your business.
 You don't have to change your business to suit the app.
 This makes your time-to-value on #stratapp just days, rather than months or quarters.

 \#stratapp is powered by @org-design, so it works seamlessly for 5 to 500,000 employees.